-Physics 1301 College Physics I
+Physics 2325 University Physics I

-Catalog Description: First semester of a two-part non-calculus-based course covering mechanics of one- and two-dimensional motion, dynamics, energy, momentum, rotational dynamics and kinematics, statics, gravity, oscillations, waves and fluids.
+Catalog Description: First semester of a two-part calculus-based course covering mechanics of one- and two-dimensional motion, dynamics, energy, momentum, rotational dynamics and kinematics, statics, gravity, oscillations, waves and fluids.

-Primarily for majors other than physics and engineering.
-Credit may not be applied toward a degree for both Phys 1301 and University Physics I, Phys 2325.
+Primarily for science and engineering majors.
+Credit may not be applied toward degree for both Phys 2325 and Phys 1301.